Learning From A Not-So-Good Wife

 You probably heard that both were indicted in federal court last week for accepting a whole lot of cash and other gifts from a businessman looking to sell more of his company’s dietary supplements.
 Word has it that she, this former cheerleader for the Redskins with a liking for finery, pushed her husband over to the bad side with her relentless desires and complaints about their penury.
 Somehow, she convinced herself that her husband’s salary of $175,000 (heaven forbid that she consider getting a job) was chicken feed and they needed to be bailed out of their hardscrabble misery.

-I can’t imagine doing any of what she did, really, but I definitely can’t imagine the audacious move to get her husband an engraved Rolex watch: even Mr. Williams, the rich executive, tried to talk hershutterstock_56524495 out of that one, knowing that the thing would raise some eyebrows.
+I can’t imagine doing any of what she did, really, but I definitely can’t imagine the audacious move to get her husband an engraved Rolex watch: even Mr. Williams, the rich executive, tried to talk her out of that one, knowing that the thing would raise some eyebrows.
 After all, a governor is supposed to be a public servant, not a celebrity.
 (Heaven only knows how much worse this would be in the case of a bishop.)
 How on earth, I wonder, did this grasping woman think that any good could come from such a gift— clearly not even from her –-to her man?
 She would’ve been better off getting out the Scotch tape and making him a collage of high school pictures or taking him on a cheap road trip in the Blue Ridge Mountains.

 Considering all the damage she did, I think it’s pretty remarkable that she’s the one giving her husband a mad and steely look in the picture that the New York Times printed last week.
 Here’s the full article.
 I’ve been reading some of the history of that really successful TV show (haven’t watched it yet) called “The Good Wife” – the one about the woman who resumes her legal career after her famous husband goes to jail for a bunch of transgressions.
 Apparently, the creators of this show got the idea from watching a number of political spouses in the limelight—Hilary Clinton, Elizabeth Edwards and especially Silda Spitzer –as they stood by their husbands at various microphones after the various scandals broke.
 They wondered what these women would have been thinking during these terrible moments; for them it was likely some version of “Should I stay or should I go now?”
 But the hardened Maureen McDonnell, she who wanted to make sure the Ferrari would be available at the summer house by the lake?
 Maybe she was blaming her husband for the fact that they got caught.